Conexon/Data-Standardization/import_shapefile/readme.md

 <img src="https://github.com/Conexon/Data-Standardization/blob/master/import_shapefile/qgis_gdb_import.PNG" width="750" height="200">

-* Check that the CRS value is the same EPSG number as in the bottom right og QGIS.
+* Check that the CRS value is the same EPSG number as in the bottom right of QGIS.

 ## Import Shapefiles into pgAdmin
 There are 3 ways to import shapefiles into pgAdmin.
 Each are detailed below.